wso2-extensions/esb-connector-salesforcebulk/docs/config.md

 * apiVersion:  The version of the Salesforce API.
 * accessToken:  The access token to authenticate your API calls.
 * apiUrl:  The API URL to access the endpoint.
+* tokenEndpointHostname:  The instance url for OAuth 2.0 token endpoint when issuing authentication requests in your application.
+If you haven't set any token endpoint hostname, the default hostname (https://login.salesforce.com) will be set.
 * refreshToken:  The refresh token that you received to refresh the API access token.
 * clientId:  The consumer key of the connected application that you created.
 * clientSecret:  The consumer secret of the connected application that you created.